-GEN CMN 103-0 Analysis and Performance of Literature

-Critical reading, written analysis, and performance of literary texts; general introduction to performance studies.
+GEN CMN 103-0 Analysis and Performance of Literature Critical reading, written analysis, and performance of literary texts; general introduction to performance studies.
 GEN CMN 104-0 Argumentation and Debate Theories of argumentation and debate, with many opportunities for practice.
 Analysis and evaluation of the discourse related to public controversies.

 GEN CMN 108-0 Human Communication Disorders Basic facts and principles of human communication and its disorders.
-Laboratory experience provides an introduction to research in human communication science.
+Participation in or review of current research is included in this introduction to human communication science.